What can we help you with?

 Do you offer transportation?

 We are offer transportation between Calgary and Airdrie.
-The cost is $75 per month for each student in grades 1 – 12.
+The cost is $75 per month for each student in Grades 1 to 12.
 More details are available at the office.
 Airdrie families transport their own children and many of them carpool.

 What qualifications do your teachers have?